thunlp/OpenNE/README.md

 TADW:

 - --lamb, lamb is a hyperparameter in TADW that controls the weight of regularization terms.

+GCN:

+- --feature-file, The file of node features;
+- --epochs, the training epochs of GCN; the default is 5;
+- --dropout, dropout rate;
+- --weight-decay, weight for l2-loss of embedding matrix;
+- --hidden, number of units in the first hidden layer.

 #### Input
 The supported input format is an edgelist or an adjlist: